Thomas Smart Hughes: Life

 Born at Nuneaton, Warwickshire, on 25 August 1786, he was the eldest surviving son of Hugh Hughes, curate of Nuneaton, and rector of Hardwick, Northamptonshire.
 He received his early education from John Spencer Cobbold, first at Nuneaton grammar school, and later as a private pupil at Wilby, Suffolk.
-In 1801 he was sent to Shrewsbury School, then under the head-mastership of Dr. Samuel Butler, and in October 1803 entered as a pensioner of St John's College, Cambridge.
+In 1801 he was sent to Shrewsbury School, then under the head-mastership of Samuel Butler, and in October 1803 entered as a pensioner of St John's College, Cambridge.
 His university career was distinguished.
 Besides college prizes he gained the Browne medals for a Latin ode Mors Nelsoni, in 1806, and for the Greek ode In Obitum Gulielmi Pitt in 1807.
 He graduated B.A. in 1809 as fourteenth senior optime, and proceeded M.A. in 1811 and B.D. in 1818.

-Hughes was appointed in 1809 to an assistant-mastership at Harrow, under Dr. George Butler, but returned to Cambridge in 1811.
-In the same year he was elected to a foundation fellowship at St. John's, and in December 1812 accepted the post of travelling tutor to Robert Townley Parker of Cuerden Hall, Lancashire.
+Hughes was appointed in 1809 to an assistant-mastership at Harrow, under George Butler, but returned to Cambridge in 1811.
+In the same year he was elected to a foundation fellowship at St John's, and in December 1812 accepted the post of travelling tutor to Robert Townley Parker of Cuerden Hall, Lancashire.
 During a tour of about two years he visited Spain, Italy, Sicily, Greece, and Albania.
 In September 1815 he was ordained deacon.
 He was appointed assistant-tutor at his college, but immediately resigned and accepted a fellowship and tutorship at Trinity Hall.
 In 1817 he accepted a fellowship at Emmanuel College and was elected junior proctor.

 In 1819 he was appointed by Herbert Marsh, bishop of Peterborough, as his domestic and examining chaplain.
 He remained at Emmanuel, where he became dean and Greek lecturer.
 At Christmas 1822 he was appointed Christian advocate.
 On his marriage in April 1823 he became curate at Chesterton, but two years later returned to Cambridge, where he lived until about a year before his death, mostly writing, though some clerical duties.
 He was one of the first examiners for the new classical tripos of 1824, and again in 1826 and 1828.
 On 26 February 1827 he was collated by Bishop Marsh to a prebendal stall at Peterborough Cathedral In the same year he was an unsuccessful candidate for the head-mastership of Rugby School.

 In 1832 Hughes was presented by the dean and chapter of Peterborough to the rectory of Fiskerton, Lincolnshire, and in the same year succeeded to the family living of Hardwick.
-In May 1846 he was presented to the perpetual curacy of Edgware, Middlesex, by Dr. John Lee.
+In May 1846 he was presented to the perpetual curacy of Edgware, Middlesex, by John Lee.

 Hughes died on 11 August 1847.